Organization helps gay men build families through surrogacy

 “I definitely feel like a dreams’ come true,” Reynolds said.

-Men Having Babies is holding a free conference in Fort Lauderdale Saturday June 9th at the DoubleTree Suites Hilton on East Sunrise Boulevard starting at 8am.
+Men Having Babies is holding a free conference at 8 a.m., Saturday, June 9, at the DoubleTree Suites Hilton, 2670 E. Sunrise Blvd., in Fort Lauderdale.

 Copyright 2018 by WPLG Local10.com - All rights reserved.